Become the Beast: Exploring Human-Quadruped Locomotion for Exergames: Related Work

 Motion mapping/retargeting aims to transfer motion patterns from one skeletal structure to another while maintaining physical plausibility \cite{Gleicher_retarget_1998}.
 In the context of bipedal movement targeted to quadrupedal characters, this task becomes particularly challenging due to substantial anatomical and biomechanical differences between bipeds and quadrupeds.

 Recent work by \citet{egan_dogcode_2024} presents Dog Code, a deep learning–based framework that maps human motion to quadrupedal movement in VR.
 Their model demonstrates improved performance for symmetric quadrupedal gaits (walk, trot, pace) compared to traditional inverse kinematics (IK)-based retargeting solutions, but falls short for faster, asymmetric gaits (gallop, canter), likely due to the lack of temporal alignment with fast, symmetric human gaits (jog, run).
-Moreover, the source motion in Dog Code is bipedal, whereas we study a full-body mapping system in which the human is actually mimicking quadrupedal movement in a supine position.
+Moreover, the source motion in Dog Code is bipedal, whereas we study a system where the human is actually mimicking quadrupedal movement in a supine position.
+Understanding a full-body mapping system like ours can potentially unlock novel abdominal or core workout exercises, which is a highly underexplored area in exergaming.

-Virtual animal embodiment, i.e., a user inhabiting a non-humanoid body in a virtual environment, has been explored in multiple studies, especially in VR \cite{Krekhov_VRAnimals_2018, Jiang_HandAvatar_2023}. \citet{Krekhov_VRAnimals_2018} investigated various non-human character body ownership techniques, including a full-body movement technique where users had to kneel and crouch on a yoga mat. using handheld controllers. \citet{Jiang_HandAvatar_2023} contributes a mapping algorithm to map human hand inputs to diverse non-humanoid avatars in VR.
+Virtual animal embodiment, i.e., a user inhabiting a non-humanoid body in a virtual environment, has been explored in multiple studies, especially in VR \cite{Krekhov_VRAnimals_2018, Jiang_HandAvatar_2023}. \citet{Krekhov_VRAnimals_2018} investigated various non-human character body ownership techniques, including a full-body movement technique where users had to kneel and crouch on a yoga mat.
 Furthermore, the sense of embodiment in non-human avatars is closely linked to visual perspective. \citet{hoppe2022there} demonstrated that the choice between first-person and third-person viewpoints directly affects a user’s sense of body ownership in VR.
 This is particularly relevant when mapping human movements to a quadrupedal form, as the perspective can either bridge or widen the perceived gap between the player’s physical body and their virtual animal counterpart.